malikamen/almosafer/README.md

 ### Reporting

-Test execution results and reports can be found in [insert path to the reports folder].
+Test execution results and reports can be found in [test-output/emailable-report.html].

 ### Notes